 Regardless of what the government does, you’ll benefit from these steps.

-Most people advocate for paying off your debt in three to five years.
+You should plan to pay off your student loan debt in three to five years if you privately refinance your student loans.
 If you are partaking in PSLF, it’s likely because you have a high debt burden.
-So, the first step is to pretend that you are planning to pay off that debt in five years (12 payments per year = 60 payments).
+So, the first step towards a PSLF side fund is to pretend that you are planning to pay off that debt in five years (12 payments per year = 60 payments).

 This is approximately (without interest) what your monthly payment would be to pay off that debt in five years yourself.